-Author has written 21 stories for Star Wars, Mythology, StarTrek: The Original Series, Two and a Half Men, American Horror Story, Fright Night, Red Dwarf, Supernatural, Smallville, Hannibal, Star Trek: 2009, Arrested Development, Ironman, Charlie and the Chocolate Factory, Sean Saves The World, and Anonymous.
+Author has written 24 stories for Star Wars, Mythology, StarTrek: The Original Series, Two and a Half Men, American Horror Story, Fright Night, Red Dwarf, Supernatural, Smallville, Hannibal, Star Trek: 2009, Arrested Development, Ironman, Charlie and the Chocolate Factory, Sean Saves The World, Anonymous, and Walking Dead.

 Q. What is the main reason for your reading and writing fan fiction?

 A. When I see a movie or show, or read a book, that I really love and get into my imagination runs wild and I get the urge to make up my own version or add to the story.
 Often it's about possible romances I see.
 It's fun for me, it's good practice for original writing, it's entertaining, and it's connecting yourself to the things you love.

 A. My favorite fandoms are Supernatural and Hannibal.
 That would be because I love both of those shows dearly and they are both about subjects that interest me.
 I love the interaction between Dean and Sam and I love the interaction between Hannibal and Will Graham.
 I have always loved the dark side of life and the mythological aspect of history.
 Again, I put a romantic twist on everything I watch/read so that's also part of my allure to those fandoms.